CodyGreen1904/PortlandStateJavaSummer2021/apptbook-web/src/main/resources/edu/pdx/cs410J/greencod/README.txt

-Readme for project 3.
-This project creates a REST api and uploads it to the web and stuff
+Readme for project 4.
+This project creates a REST api and uploads it to the web and stuff.
+Lets you add and view new appointments